-In addition, cord blood may soon play an important role in regenerative medicine as well.
-Cord blood stem cells have been induced to develop into neural cells, suggesting that they may represent a potential treatment for neurological conditions such as Alzheimer’s, Parkinson’s, spinal cord injury, dementia, and related conditions.
+In addition to a long history of use within transplant medicine, human cord blood cells are playing a growing role within regenerative medicine.
+Cord blood stem cells have been induced to develop into neural cells, suggesting that they may represent a potential treatment for neurological conditions, such as Alzheimer’s, Parkinson’s, spinal cord injury, dementia, and related conditions.

 It is also interesting to consider the common disease categories treatable with cord blood transplant, as shown in the table below.